EarlyByrdTeam/megatron-site/index.md

 The incremental transfer learning results reveal severe limitations inherent to this approach.
 The line plots demonstrate clear evidence of catastrophic forgetting, where previously learned tasks experience immediate and severe performance degradation to near-zero mAP50 when the model begins learning subsequent tasks.
 These results show that traditional fine-tuning approaches cannot maintain multi-task competency in medical imaging domains, and are especially unfit for use cases that require new datasets to be integrated in the training pipeline.

-In contrast, the meta-learning approach successfully avoids catastrophic forgetting entirely, maintaining functional performance across all seven tasks simultaneously as shown in Figure X. This multi-task retention capability is especially valuable for challenging datasets like DeepSight-2d-Mammogram, where meta-learning substantially outperforms the transfer learning approach, demonstrating superior knowledge integration.
+In contrast, the meta-learning approach successfully avoids catastrophic forgetting entirely, maintaining functional performance across all seven tasks simultaneously as shown in Figure X. This multi-task retention ability is particularly valuable in scenarios where process changes and domain variability introduce new tasks that must be incorporated into the training and deployment pipeline, while still preserving high performance on previously learned tasks

 <p style="margin-top:3em;"></p>
-#### Few Shot Learning (N=40) on novel EIT data
+### Experiment 6 - Few Shot Learning on novel EIT data
+#### Few Shot Learning with N=30 samples

 <figure style="text-align:left;">